ollama/ollama/docs/faq.md

 Until we have finalized how draft models should be referenced in modelfiles, the first FROM line specifies the target model and the second one the draft model.

 Additionally, you can set draft model related paramters as described [here](./modelfile.md#parameter).
-Currently, these parameters are runner options, however `draft_max`, `draft_min`, `draft_p_min` will probably become request options.

 Create the customized model (`ollama create qwen2.5-coder:7b-instruct-fp16-with-draftmodel`) and it becomes available for using (`ollama run qwen2.5-coder:7b-instruct-fp16-with-draftmodel`).

-The environment variable `OLLAMA_DRAFT_GPU_DEVS` limits loading of the draft model to certain GPU devices (e.g., `OLLAMA_DRAFT_GPU_DEVS="CUDA0,CUDA3").
-By default all GPU devices available for the target model are also used for the draft model. **Note: not functional yet!**

-The environment variable `OLLAMA_DRAFT_GPU_LAYERS` sets the number of offloaded draft model layers.
-By default up to 99 layers are offloaded.